homestar92/ring-lardner-transcriptions/Where Do You Get That Noise.md

 ## VI

-NOW I don't care how big a goof a man is, he'd ought to know better than get smart round a fella that's slumped off in his battin'.
+Now I don't care how big a goof a man is, he'd ought to know better than get smart round a fella that's slumped off in his battin'.
 Most o' the time they ain't no better-natured fella in the world than Carey; but when him and first base has been strangers for a wile, lay offen him!

 That's how Hawley got in bad with Carey-was talkin' too much when the old boy wasn't in no mood to listen.